+As health and safety is always a priority, the snowcats are equipped with safety gear.
 The rescue and safety equipment is kept on the top of the snowcat passenger cab.
-Additionally, the guides and a few guests carry shovels and probes in their back pack.
-Oxygen and a defibrillator are carried in the drivers cab of the snowcat.
-Skeena Cat Skiing provides Pieps transceivers for our guests.
-The guides give all skiers and snowboarders a lesson on how to use them as well as how to probe and assist in a rescue.
-Our guiding and safety program is in compliance with Heli-Cat Canada Standards and we are a member of the Canada West Ski Ass.
+The guides and a few guests carry shovels and probes in their back pack, and oxygen and a defibrillator are carried in the driver’s cab of the snowcat.
+Skeena provides transceivers for our guests, a lesson on how to use them and how to probe and assist in a rescue.

 HELI SKIING VS. CAT SKIING

-Cat skiing is comparable to heli skiing but it costs way less and you ski everyday.
-No down days due to weather!
-Similar to heli skiing, the skiers are led by a certified ski guide and followed by a certified tail guide.
-There is no vertical guarantee as with heli skiing.
-You can expect to ski everyday and you will ski between 10,000 and 15,000 vertical feet (3000 to 4570Metres) per day.
-Where and how much vertical you ski is also dependent on the size and ability of the skiers.
+Cat skiing is comparable to heli-skiing but it costs less, and you can ski every day regardless of weather.
+Similar to heli-skiing, the skiers are led by a certified ski guide and followed by a certified tail guide.
+There is no vertical guarantee, as with heli-skiing, but you can expect to ski between 12,000 feet to 15,000 feet (3,600 meters to 4,600 meters) per day.
+Where and how much vertical skied is also dependent on the size and ability of the skiers.